Company

 ‘And we can help our readers in telling them what we also think should be relevant to them.
 There was a time when a lot of readers did not like stories about climate change.
 But climate change became a very relevant topic for business.’

-Khalaf wants her journalists to be ‘curious, demanding, searching, tenacious – and to get the best stories’, and FT journalists consistently win accolades in the UK and abroad.
-Describing herself as a hands-on boss who loves the buzz of the newsroom, she told the Press Gazette that she strives for diversity both in the newsroom and in the FT readership.
+Khalaf wants her journalists to be ‘curious, demanding, searching, tenacious – and to get the best stories’, a standard reflected in the numerous UK and international awards the paper continues to win.
+Describing herself as a hands-on boss who loves the buzz of the newsroom, she says that she strives for diversity both in the newsroom and in the FT readership.

 Rank: Top 100